 KCSE 2015 QUESTION 3(c) PAPER 1

 How do Christians in Kenya demonstrate their faith in God?
 (8 marks)

-How Christians in Kenya demonstrate their faith in God
+Identify seven ways in which Christians demonstrate their faith in God

 Characteristics of God’ covenant with Abraham

 Explain the characteristics of a covenant.
 (5 marks)

 The promises made to Abraham are important to Christians in several ways.

 The solution to this question can be retrieved from the book of Genesis (Genesis 15:9)